johnhenry/jth/docs/big-list-of-built-in-functions.md

 ### equal (alt: =)

-Test if last to items on stack are equal
+Test if last two items on stack are equal

 ### coercedEqual (alt: ==)

-Test if last to items on stack are equal (coerces)
+Test if last two items on stack are equal (coerces)

 ### lt (alt: >)